transcom/mymove/docs/how-to/instrument-data-in-honeycomb.md

 A typical use case is to use this along with standard error response code.
 For instance, instead of using `ResponseForErrors` you can use `h.RespondAndTraceError` and provide a message and additional parameters to trace with.
-Similarly, validation errors can be captured via `h.ResponseAndTraceVErrors` instead of using the standard `ResponseForVErrors`.
+Similarly, validation errors can be captured via `h.RespondAndTraceVErrors` instead of using the standard `ResponseForVErrors`.

 ## What Fields Should be Added to Honeycomb